 Principal card: S$160.50 (Annual Fee is Waived for 2 Years)

 Supplementary card: Free

-The CIMB Visa Signature Card is a card that comes with no annual fee for life.
+The CIMB Visa Signature Card is a card that comes with a permanent annual fee waiver.
 That’s right, as the principal cardmember, you get to enjoy the benefits of this card without having to pay a yearly charge.

-The POSB Everyday Card is specifically designed to help you make the most of your daily spends such as daily essentials, dining, electricity, and public transport.
+The POSB Everyday Card is specifically designed to help you make the most of your daily spends on daily essentials, dining, electricity, and public transport.